 Verified Response Proposal in L.A.
 Continues; Meeting Postponed

-LOS ANGELES—The potential adoption of a verified response policy in Los Angeles continues to be undetermined.
-The slated June Los Angeles Police Commission hearing was postponed because a presentation on the matter had not been completed yet, Lessing Gold of law firm Mitchell, Silberberg & Knupp told attendees at a Greater Los Angeles Security Alarm Association (GLASAA) meeting.
+The potential adoption of a verified-response policy in Los Angeles remains undecided as a scheduled Los Angeles Police Commission hearing was postponed June 18, Lessing Gold of Mitchell, Silberberg & Knupp said at a Greater Los Angeles Security Alarm Association (GLASAA) meeting.

-Lessing said the association does not want to antagonize the police commission but address GLASAA’s desire to be a part of the process.
+Until then, the association will aim at getting an audience before the commission and putting forth an affirmative program that the industry will support in hopes that the police commission will change its mind.
 “The association has always taken the position of, ‘We don’t want to fight with you folks.
-We want to work with you’,” Gold said.
+We want to work with you,” Gold said.
 “This will be the thrust of the position we put forth.”